 When you are creating a visual style guide, establish a selection of shapes that are going to be used for all brand graphics.
 Try not to use random shapes every time you create a new graphic.
 For instance, if your squares and rectangles always have rounded corners, make sure to keep them that way.
-Consistency is key to staying true to your visual identity, so try to consciously keep it!
+Consistency is key to staying true to your visual identity!

-To know more about the advertising designs and simple hacks to crack them, here are the 30 advertisement design tips that turn heads.
-Explore the article to know more.
+To know more about advertising designs and hacks, take a look at these 30 advertisement design tips that turn heads.

-They are a square, a triangle, and a circle.
-All other shapes are originated from these.
+Square, triangle and circle.
+All other shapes are originated from these 3.

 Circles are warm, comforting, and give us a sense of sensuality and love.
-Its movement suggests energy and power, whereas, its completeness suggests infinity, unity, and harmony.
+Their movement suggests energy and power, whereas the completeness suggests infinity, unity and harmony.

-Circles in design and even otherwise, anywhere in digital media or in print, are still symbolically important as they are often used to symbolize harmony and unity.
-For example, the Olympic symbol has five interlocking rings of different colors, which represents the five major continents of the world uniting together in a spirit of healthy competition.
+Circles in design, digital media graphics or print are still symbolically important as they are often used to depict harmony and unity.
+For example, the Olympic symbol has five interlocking rings of different colors, which represents the five major continents of the world united by the spirit of healthy competition.